hpsilva/hpsilva.github.io/_posts/2015-12-26-web-parsing.md

 Within Python universe, there is a number of powerful tools that can be used to handle such parsing tasks, being the most prominent <a href='https://pypi.python.org/pypi/beautifulsoup4'>BeautifulSoup</a>, <a href='https://pypi.python.org/pypi/selenium'>Selenium</a>, <a href='https://pypi.python.org/pypi/Scrapy'>Scrapy</a> and <a href='https://pypi.python.org/pypi/lxml'>Lxml</a>.
 The first two are simpler to use, while the two latest are for the more advanced user.
 Actually, note that Scrapy is of a different breed from all others, being a complete framework that allows for parsing and web-crawling pretty much alike search engines in their world-wide crawling routines.

 Cool!
-But what real world examples can be solved by this libraries?
+But what sort of real world examples can be solved by this libraries?
 To mention a few:

 * Getting companies' financial data;
 * Obtaining stock market live prices;